paco-fuentes/backend-tattoo-studio/README.md

 </details>

-## Futuras funcionalidades
+## Future Features
-[ ] Añadir validaciones
+ [ ] Add validations
-[ ] Arreglar bug en la validación de fecha de la cita con DayJs [ ] Arreglar bug por el cual al modificar una cita se puede añadir una fecha incorrecta.
+ [ ] Fix bug in appointment date validation with DayJs [ ] Fix bug where an incorrect date can be added when modifying an appointment.

-## Contribuciones
+## Contributions
-Las sugerencias y aportaciones son siempre bienvenidas.

-Puedes hacerlo de dos maneras:

-1. Abriendo una issue
+Suggestions and contributions are always welcome.

+Create a fork of the repository

+1. By opening an issue.
-2. Crea un fork del repositorio
+2. Create a fork of the repository
-    - Crea una nueva rama
+    - Create a new branch
         ```
         $ git checkout -b feature/nombreUsuario-mejora
         ```
-    - Haz un commit con tus cambios
+    - Commit your changes
         ```
         $ git commit -m 'feat: mejora X cosa'
         ```
-    - Haz push a la rama
+    - Push the branch
         ```
         $ git push origin feature/nombreUsuario-mejora
         ```
-    - Abre una solicitud de Pull Request
+    - Open a Pull Request.

-## Licencia
+## License

-Este proyecto se encuentra bajo una licencia MIT.
+This project is under an MIT license.

-## Desarrollo:
+## Contact

 Paco Fuentes.
 2023

-## Contacto
 <a href = "mailto:pacofuentes.work@gmail.com"><img src="https://img.shields.io/badge/Gmail-C6362C?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
 <a href="https://www.linkedin.com/in/paco-fuentes-805a40290/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </p>